 Ray Elementary School is a public elementary school in Chicago.
 The principal of Ray Elementary School is Ms. Tatia L Beckwith.
-536 students attend Ray Elementary School and identify primarily as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
+536 children attend Ray Elementary School and identify primarily as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
 5% of the Ray Elementary School students are "limited in English proficiency."
-41% of the 536 students here are classified as "economically disadvantaged", and 41% have subsidized lunches.
-The ratio of students to teachers at Ray Elementary School is 17:1.
+41% of the 536 students here are classified as "economically disadvantaged", and 41% are paying reduced lunch prices.
+The student to teacher ratio at Ray Elementary School is 17:1.
 Childrens House Of Miss Tammie is one of the nearest elementary schools.

 - Computer arts

 - Drawing painting

 - Theater drama